tgherzog/wbg-ogdtoolkit/en/supply.md

 ## Data Standards {#standards}

 While the principles of quality previously described generally apply to all data types, the standards and details by which data are produced and evaluated vary according to each data type.
-{: .pullquote :}

 The following sections summarize the standards relevant to each data type.